-

 Entry Restrictions:

-• Large baggage (over 600 x 400 x 900 mm) is not allowed inside the Expo grounds.
-Suitcases, luggage carts, and wheeled bags exceeding this size must be stored off-site.
+Luggage with wheels, such as suitcases, and large baggage (over 600 x 400 x 900 mm) are not allowed inside the Expo grounds.
+Suitcases and luggage carts exceeding this size, and any kind of wheeled bags must be stored off-site.
 While a small number of lockers are available at the East and West Gates, they are very limited and fill up quickly.
 For convenience, visitors are advised to use official large-baggage storage services at Benten-cho and Sakurajima Stations, or opt for a delivery service to hotels or accommodations.
 Walking aids and medical equipment with wheels are permitted.

 Smoking:

-• The site is smoke-free, with designated smoking zones outside the gates.
+The site is smoke-free, with designated smoking zones outside the East Gate.
 Re-entry is possible with staff guidance.

 Helpful Apps:

-This is what our Content Manager suggests after spending a week at the EXPO 2025 “Use the Personal Agent App as your Expo brain—track crowds, update your route, and register for pavilions all in one place.”
+This is what our Content Manager suggests after spending a week at the EXPO 2025 “Use the Personal Agent App as your Expo brain—track crowds, plan your pavilion visits, navigate on-site, and view your reservations all in one place.”

 Planning ahead with the right tools will make your EXPO 2025 experience smooth, exciting, and memorable.